sapcc/limes/docs/design/001-fundamentals.md

 The collector service consists of plugins that implement capacity scanning and quota/usage scraping for each supported backing service (Nova, Cinder, etc.).
 Each collector runs in a separate thread.

+## Shared Service usecase
+If a service is shared across OpenStack clusters, there would be an addtional deployment of the collector service with credentials to the keystone backend.
+A config option would allow to scrape only information for a concrete service.
+TODO: Do the collectors share a common database?